Skip to main content

 Deliver the working register

-You receive a register the business can use for renewals, reviews, and ongoing obligation tracking.
+You receive a register you can use for renewals, reviews, and ongoing obligation tracking.

 The business gets one working requirements register so obligations, owners, and evidence gaps stop living in separate threads.